 Preparing Your Child for a Chest X-Ray

-A chest X-ray requires little or no advance preparation.
-Sometimes children are frightened by the large and unfamiliar equipment in the X-ray room; however, a simple explanation is often helpful, depending on the child's level of understanding.
+A chest X-ray requires little preparation.
+Sometimes children are frightened by the large equipment in the X-ray room.
+A simple explanation is often helpful.

 Parents can stay with their child during the X-ray.
-When the image is about to be taken, parents are encouraged to remind the child to hold still so that the picture will be sharp and clear.
+When the image is about to be taken, parents are encouraged to remind the child to hold still.

-Occasionally, restraining the child is necessary to have an adequate film and reduce radiation exposure (by not repeating the study).
+Occasionally, restraining the child is necessary to have an adequate image and reduce radiation exposure (by not repeating the study).

 The technologist will work with parents to find the best way to work with their child.